Beverly Hills Car Accident Attorneys

 - Disobeying traffic signs, signals, and laws

-Drivers and occupants of automobiles face significant risks of serious personal injury or wrongful death when involved in an automobile accident, especially when the other car is a heavier truck, van, or SUV.
-Neck and spine injuries frequently occur from rear-end collisions, while head injuries, including traumatic brain injury (TBI), are often the unfortunate result of rollovers and roof crushes.
+Drivers and occupants of automobiles face significant risks of serious personal injury or wrongful death when involved in an automobile accident, especially when the other vehicle is a heavy truck, van, or SUV.
+Neck and spine injuries frequently occur from rear-end collisions, while head injuries, including traumatic brain injury (TBI), are often the unfortunate result of rollovers or T-bone collisions.
 Head-on collisions are particularly dangerous because the speed of the vehicles is multiplied by the resulting force on the passengers.

 What Should I Do If I’m Involved in an Auto Accident?